brianleroux/aws-ses-send/readme.md

 ### Configure

-Ensure you have verified an email and/or domain in the AWS SES console, and `config.json` in your project root.
+Ensure you have verified an email and/or domain in the AWS SES console, and `~/.aws/credentials` setup.
+This module also expects a `REGION` environment variable.
+(Ex. `REGION=us-east-1 node my-script-that-uses-this-module.js`)

-    {"accessKeyId":"", "secretAccessKey":"", "region":"us-west-1"}

 ### Usage